Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Midland, TX is smaller city where a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady.
 That economic DNA directly affects what you'll pay for start a bakery, which comes at a significant discount compared to national averages, running 17% cheaper.
-With a median household income of $72K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $72K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Midland